 It is generally accepted that proteins, carbohydrates, fats and fibre each have 4,4,9 and 2 calories per gram respectively.
-However there is no food label metric that accurately specifies how much of each calorie is actually extracted or likely to be extracted.
+However there is no food label metric that accurately specifies how much of each calorie is actually extracted or likely to be extracted by your digestion.

 Even if food labels were proven to be 100% accurate, the actual calories utilised could significantly vary from those numbers presented on the label.

 There are many and various factors that affect calories from foodstuffs being absorbed.
 Here are a few:

 - Certain foods require more energy to digest than others

 - Raw food vs cooked food